ESCRT: ESCRT-II

+The ESCRT-II complex plays a more critical role that ESCRT-I in multivesicular body (MVB) biogenesis, as its overexpression can rescue the loss of ESCRT-I function in yeast, whereas the reverse is not true.
+Despite its central function in MVB formation and membrane budding, ESCRT is not essential for HIV-1 budding or cytokinesis.
+Unlike ESCRT-0 and ESCRT-I, ESCRT-II binds ubiquitinated cargo at a single site and acts as a key bridging complex between the upstream ESCRT machinery (ESCRT-0 and -I) and the downstream ESCRT-III complex, which performs membrane scission.
+ESCRT-II may also be involved in linking MVBs to microtubules through interactions with RILP, Rab7, and dynein motor proteins.

+Structurally, ESCRT-II forms a Y-shaped complex, with Vps22 and Vps36 at the base and two Vps25 subunits as the arms.
+Vps22 and Vps36 interact tightly through their winged-helix (WH) domains and are mutually required for folding and stability, while the Vps25 subunits are more loosely attached and do not interact with each other.
+The second WH domain of Vps25 mediates interaction with the ESCRT-III subunit Vps20, and both Vps25 mediates interaction with the ESCRT-III subunit Vps20, and both Vps25 copies are essential for proper function.

+Additionally, the N-terminus of Vps22 contains a basic helix that aids in membrane targeting without lipid specificity, In yeast, Vps36 features a GLUE domain containing two inserted NpI4 Zinc fingers (NZF1 and NZF2), which mediate binding to the Vps28 subunit of ESCRT-I and to ubiquitin, respectively.
+In mammals, the GLUE domain of VPS36 lacks these zinc fingers but can bind ubiquitin directly.
+Furthermore, the linker region between the GLUE and WH1 domains of yeast Vps36 may serve as a secondary binding site for ESCRT-I, a region that is conserved in the human homolog, although its role remains unconfirmed.

-The ESCRT-II complex functions primarily during the biogenesis of multivesicular bodies and delivery of ubiquitin tagged proteins to the endosome.
-Ubiquitin tagged proteins are passed from ESCRT-0 to ESCRT-I and then to ESCRT-II.
-ESCRT-II associates with ESCRT-III, which pinches the cargo containing vesicle closed.
+The ESCRT-II complex functions primarily during the biogenesis of multivesicular bodies and the delivery of ubiquitin tagged proteins to the endosome.
+Ubiquitin-tagged proteins are transferred sequentially from ESCRT-0 to ESCRT-I and then to ESCRT-II.
+ESCRT-II associates with ESCRT-III, which pinches off the cargo containing vesicle.
 The specific aspects of ESCRT-II are as follows:

-ESCRT-II is a heterotetramer (2:1:1) composed of two Vps25 subunits, one Vps22, and one Vps36 subunit.
-Vps25 molecules contain PPXY motifs, which bind to winged-helix (WH) motifs of Vps22 and Vps36 creating a Y-shaped complex with Vps22 and Vps36 as the base and Vps25 molecules as arms.
-Vps25 molecules also contain WH motifs that are responsible for the interaction of ESCRT-II with ESCRT-III.
-Vps36 contains a GLUE domain that binds phosphatidylinositol 3-phosphate and Vps28 of ESCRT-I. Two zinc finger domains are looped into the GLUE domain of yeast Vps36.
-One of these zinc finger domains binds the carboxy-terminal domain of Vps28 and the other associates with ubiquitin.
+ESCRT-II is a heterotetramer (2:1:1) composed of two Vps25 subunits, one Vps22 subunit, and one Vps36 subunit.
+Vps25 molecules contain PPXY motifs, which bind to winged-helix (WH) motifs of Vps22 and Vps36 forming a Y-shaped complex with Vps22 and Vps36 at the base and the Vps25 subunits forming the arms.
+Vps25 molecules also contain WH motifs that mediate the interaction between ESCRT-II and ESCRT-III.
+Vps36 includes a GLUE domain that binds phosphatidylinositol 3-phosphate and Vps28 subunit of ESCRT-I. Two zinc finger domains are looped into the GLUE domain of yeast Vps36.
+One of these zinc finger domains binds the carboxy-terminal domain of Vps28 while the other interacts with ubiquitin.